Origin of the double-peaked narrow emission-lines in the optical spectra of X-shaped Radio Galaxies: Results and Discussion

 In Figure~\ref{fig:BHvsLRAD}, we compare the black hole mass versus the radio luminosity of XRGs with ({\it star}) and without ({\it circle}) double peaks.
-For this, we estimate the radio flux using the 1.4 GHz NRAO VLA Sky Survey (NVSS), made with a much larger beam of $45^{\prime\prime}$ diameter.
-The NVSS survey, with good UV spacing, is known to be sensitive to diffuse radio emission of extent up to at least 10 arcmin \citep{Condon_nvss_1998AJ....115.1693C}.
+For this, we estimate the radio flux using the NRAO VLA Sky Survey (NVSS) at 1.4 GHz, which uses a much larger beam of $45^{\prime\prime}$ diameter.
+The NVSS survey, with good UV coverage, is known to be sensitive to diffuse radio emission extending up to at least 10 arcmin \citep{Condon_nvss_1998AJ....115.1693C}.
 Assuming a spectral index of $\alpha \sim -$0.7, we estimate the radio luminosity for all of the XRGs.
 The radio luminosity for XRGs with DPNEL range from \dpradiolumlow $\le \rm \log L_{1.4 \ GHz} \ [W/Hz] \le \dpradiolumup$, with an average of $\langle \rm \log L_{1.4 \ GHz} \rangle = \dpradiolummean \ W \ Hz^{-1}$.
-We also see that XRGs without DPNEL show similar radio luminosities, ranging from $\spradiolumlow \le \rm \log L_{1.4 \ GHz} \ [W/Hz] \le \spradiolumup$ with average luminosity of $\langle \rm \log L_{1.4 \ GHz} \rangle = \spradiolummean \ W \ Hz^{-1}$, hinting that the sources are powered similarly.
+We also see that XRGs without DPNEL show similar radio luminosities, ranging from $\spradiolumlow \le \rm \log L_{1.4 \ GHz} \ [W/Hz] \le \spradiolumup$ with average luminosity of $\langle \rm \log L_{1.4 \ GHz} \rangle = \spradiolummean \ W \ Hz^{-1}$, hinting at a common powering source.
 This aligns with the findings of \cite{2019ApJS..245...17Y} that XRGs have intermediate radio luminosity between FRII and FRI radio sources.
-Furthermore, we find that the black hole mass may correlated mildly with radio luminosity with a Spearman's rank correlation coefficient of $r_s = -0.061$ and a null probability, $p_{null}$ = 0.41.
+However, we report no correlation between black hole mass and radio luminosity in our parent sample of XRGs, with a Spearman's rank correlation coefficient of $r_s = -0.061$ and a null probability of $p_{null}$ = 0.41.